It isn’t an exaggeration to say that the right blogging tools will simplify your life.

 #16.
 Yoast Plugin

-Yoast is WordPress Plugin.
+Yoast is a WordPress Plugin.
 It is the checklist-announcer of the best SEO practices for content writing.
 It is one of the important blogging tools for beginners.
 You don’t have to remember all the tips because Yoast reminds you of where to put keywords, images, and links to other sources.

 The tool also comes with a headline analyzer that scores your headline if it is extraordinary or just basic.
 But I guess you will want to ignore it sometimes and work with copywriting tips for creating headlines.